When Space meets Health14 November 2016

 Long-distance ultrasound: made for astronauts, now reaching hospitals12 February 2016 Patients in regional French hospitals are now being examined remotely using long-distance ultrasound technology that was originally developed for astronauts in space.

 Skin and muscle26 June 2015

 Skin and muscle26 June 2015 Astronauts have been known to grow by up to 7 cm as their spines lengthen in weightlessness.
 As a result, many suffer from backache during their missions.
-ESA astronaut Andreas Mogensen will be the first to evaluate in space a new suit designed to com...
+ESA astronaut Andreas Mogensen was the first to evaluate in space a new suit designed to combat...